-Some studies have been done which show that oil pulling can decrease plaque, gingivitis, halitosis (bad breath), as well as lower the count of certain bacteria that could lead to tooth decay.
-However, these studies also had small numbers of participants.
+Some research studies suggest that oil pulling can whiten teeth, strengthen jaw muscles, improve dry mouth, and reduce inflammation, bleeding, plaque, gingivitis, halitosis (bad breath), as well as lower the count of certain bacteria that could lead to tooth decay.
+However, these studies had small numbers of participants and the way the protocols were implemented make it difficult to attribute the results to oil pulling.
 The efficacy of oil pulling could be due to several reasons: it could be that some mouth-residing bacteria or small molecules are more soluble in oil than in water.
-So, as you swish oil in your mouth, the particles dissolve into the oil and are easily spit out.
-Or, it could be that the mechanical act of swishing almost any liquid in your mouth for an extended period of time could help loosen particles and plaque from your teeth.
-Finally, it has also been speculated that swishing the oil forms a type of barrier on the teeth that protect them from acid erosion.
+So, as the oil is swished in the mouth, the particles dissolve into the oil and are easily spit out.
+Or it could be that the mechanical act of swishing almost any liquid in the mouth for an extended period of time could help loosen particles and plaque from teeth.
+Finally, it’s also been speculated that swishing the oil forms a type of barrier on the teeth that protect them from acid erosion.

-While the studies seem promising, there are several tried-and-true ways to prevent cavities, gum disease, and maintain oral health!
-Brushing your teeth twice a day with a fluoride-containing toothpaste, flossing daily, replacing your tooth brush every three to four months, and keeping regular appointments with your dentist are all recommended for keeping your pearly whites sparkling and your mouth fresh.
-If you do choose to incorporate oil pulling into your oral care regime, consider making it an addition to these oral hygienic practices instead of a substitute for them.
-You might also talk to your dentist about their thoughts on oil pulling and if it’s appropriate for you.
-If a mouthwash is what you are looking for, check out What should I look for in mouthwash? for more parameters to consider when choosing a mouthwash product.
+While there needs to be more research on oil pulling, there are several tried-and-true ways to prevent cavities, gum disease, and maintain oral health!
+Brushing teeth twice a day with a fluoride-containing toothpaste, flossing daily, replacing the tooth brush every three to four months, and keeping regular appointments with a dentist are all recommended for keeping those pearly whites sparkling and the mouth fresh.
+If you do choose to incorporate oil pulling into your oral care regimen, you could consider making it an addition to these oral hygiene practices instead of a substitute for them.
+You might also talk with your dentist about their thoughts on oil pulling and if it’s appropriate for you.
+To learn more oral health tips, consider checking out the Go Ask Alice!
+Oral Health archives.

 Hope this gives you something to smile about!